fire2a/qgis-pan-europeo/docs/README.md

 You get up-slope and flat.
 Conversely, if `b=0 and a>0`, the graph will be reflected the vertically (as c. and d.), getting flat and down-slope.
 Finally by one of them being 1 (or maximun observation) instead of 0, you get the other flat part removed.
+If you choose to use the real values, please note that you may have to wait for Qgis to load the real values in the parameters section.

 5. [Advanced] Target raster creation setup:
    - If enabled, by default, creates a HD (1920x1080 pixels) image with each pixel representing an hectare (100x100m) pixel size; this values can be adjusted.
 With a trade-off on the final raster size and processing time.